Best Hotels in London: Mayfair, Soho & South Bank (2026)

 Price: £350–2,500/night | Location: 10 Monmouth Street, Covent Garden

-Covent Garden Hotel is the finest property in the extraordinary Firmdale Hotels collection (the Tim and Kit Kemp-founded boutique group, the most consistent creative hotel brand in London — each property distinctly different but all with the extraordinary fabric pattern mixing, the extraordinary bold colors, and the extraordinary personal character that defines the Firmdale aesthetic), the extraordinary location (Covent Garden, the theatre district, the market, the extraordinary London Transport Museum), and the excellent Brasserie Max restaurant.
+Covent Garden Hotel is the pick of the Firmdale Hotels collection — the Tim and Kit Kemp-founded boutique group, and the most consistent creative hotel brand in London.
+Each Firmdale property is distinctly different, but all share the bold colors, layered fabric patterns, and personal character that define the Kemp aesthetic.
+The location covers everything: Covent Garden itself, the theatre district, the market, and the London Transport Museum.
+The Brasserie Max restaurant is excellent.

 Soho and Fitzrovia